 As a result, Dubrovnik, the most southern tip of Dalmatia, sports mouthwatering pizzas, pastas, and of course, seafood.
 Who wouldn’t take advantage of the Adriatic’s plentiful waters with such a long coastline?
 In a word, Mediterranean.

-Despite the regionalism, you will find Croatian foods from all over the nation in popular Dubrovnik including hearty sausages and Bosnian meats.
+Despite the regionalism, you will find Croatian foods from all over the nation in popular Dubrovnik including hearty sausages and even Bosnian meats.
 Food prices vary as much as the country’s cuisine.
 Obviously, restaurants in the Old Town as well as around Uvala Street, a walkway to the beaches in Lapad, will be a little expensive, ranging from 95 to 150 Kuna (approximately 13.50 to 20.50 USD) if not more.

 For visitors, it does not seem like much; however for Croatians, who have a very low minimum wage, depending on where one goes, it can be quite costly.